az-digital/arizona-bootstrap/site/docs/0.0/components/popovers.md

 Keep reading to see how popovers work with some examples.

-## Example: Enable popovers everywhere
+## Example: Enable Popovers Everywhere

 One way to initialize all popovers on a page would be to select them by their `data-toggle` attribute: